moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 sqd serve
 ```

 And that's it!
-You can now run queries against your Squid on the the GraphQL playground at [http://localhost:4350/graphql](http://localhost:4350/graphql){target=\_blank}.
+You can now run queries against your Squid on the GraphQL playground at [http://localhost:4350/graphql](http://localhost:4350/graphql){target=\_blank}.
 Try crafting your own GraphQL query, or use the below one:

 ???+ code "sample-query.graphql"